This article explains how you can restore a snapshot to a new unattached EBS volume with CloudRanger.

 Looking for Automated Disaster Recovery testing?

-For more information on how to use our Automated Disaster Recovery functionality, please check out our Automated Disaster Recovery Testing for Amazon EC2 article.
+For more information on how to use our Automated Disaster Recovery functionality, please check out Disaster Recovery.